-Many solutions to the variable clustering problem, e.g., K-means, graph-based hierarchical clustering, spectral clustering, are usually based on heuristics.
-Model-based approaches are pursued for being more principled and more interpretable.
-A recent development in variable clustering is the $G$-block model proposed by \citet{Bunea2020}, which offers clearly defined population-level clusters.
+A recent development in variable clustering is the $G$-block model proposed by \cite{Bunea2020}, which offers clearly defined population-level clusters.
 Under the $G$-block model, the covariance matrix of $X$ has a block structure, and the blocks correspond to the clusters in a partition $G$, hence the name ``$G$-block''.
 In the $G$-block model, each cluster has one latent factor.
 Each variable is comprised of the factor in its cluster and an idiosyncratic component.
 Consequently, all variables in the same cluster are noisy realizations of the same latent factor.
-Since their observations lie near a single point in $\bbR^n$, it is natural to use centroid-based clustering approaches such as $k$-means \citep{Bunea2020}.

-A more flexible model is the multi-factor block model in \citet{Ando2017}, where each cluster may have several latent factors.
+Since their observations lie near a single point in $\mathbb{R}^n$, it is natural to use centroid-based clustering approaches such as $k$-means \citep{Bunea2020}.
+A more flexible model is the multi-factor block model in \cite{Ando2017}, where each cluster may have several latent factors.
 Each variable is represented as a linear combination of its cluster-specific factors and an idiosyncratic component.
-Observations of variables in the same cluster lie near a low-dimensional subspace in $\bbR^n$ spanned by the same set of factors.
-All of the $d$ vectors in $\bbR^n$, each representing the observations of a variable, reside near a union of low-dimensional subspaces.
-The variable clustering problem can be solved by identifying these subspaces and their corresponding variables.
-This task is usually referred to as subspace clustering, for which many techniques have been developed and applied to various real-world problems ranging from computer vision to machine learning \citep{Vidal2011, Parsons2004}.
+Observations of variables in the same cluster lie near a low-dimensional subspace in $\mathbb{R}^n$ spanned by the same set of factors.
+All of the $d$ vectors in $\mathbb{R}^n$, each representing the observations of a variable, reside near a union of low-dimensional subspaces.
+Figure \ref{fig:subspaces} shows such an example.
+The red circles represent variables in Cluster 1, which are approximate linear combinations of Factors 1 and 2.
+Hence, they are distributed near a plane.
+The blue triangles correspond to variables in Cluster 2, which are lined up along the direction of Factor 3.

+Consequently, the variable clustering problem can be solved by identifying these subspaces and their corresponding variables.
+This task is usually referred to as \emph{subspace clustering}, for which many techniques have been developed and applied to various real-world problems ranging from computer vision to machine learning \citep{Vidal2011, Parsons2004}.
-A majority of commonly-used approaches in subspace clustering exploit the subspace structure by nodewise regression, where each variable is regressed against all other variables.
-The hope is that the regressions will favor the other variables in the same cluster over variables in different clusters.
-This way, the regression coefficients create an association matrix that defines a weighted graph among variables.
-Then, the clusters can be recovered easily using, for example, spectral methods.